+corrected axis labels in figures

 Abstract

 This contribution presents an inter prediction method using more than two constituent motion-compensated prediction signals.
 It is reported that average bit rate savings in the range of 0.5-1.4 % can be achieved for encoder settings which closely resemble the Random Access scenario of the Common Test Conditions (CTC).
 For lower bit rates, corresponding to the quantization parameter (QP) values {27,32,37,42}, bit rate savings in the range of 0.2-0.6 % can be achieved.
 The variation in the range of bit rate savings reportedly corresponds to a variation of the encoder complexity, i.e. it is stated, that with a higher encoder complexity higher coding gains can be achieved.